 How do you stuff turkey with butter?

-The butter in this recipe is placed between the meat and the skin, under the skin of the turkey to guarantee the meat stays moist during roasting.
 When adding the butter, add under the skin, pin the opening down and massage the butter into the middle of the bird to make sure the butter is evenly spread.
 The remaining butter should be massaged on the outside of the bird over the breast, wings and legs.

 Can you prepare the turkey the night before?